SushyamNagallapati/SushyamNagallapati/README.md

-# Hi, I'm Sushyam 👋
+# Hi There 👋, This is Sushyam Nagallapati

-I'm a Full Stack Software Engineer completing my Master of Engineering in System Design (AI/ML) at the University of Waterloo.
-My background spans software development, AI systems, and IoT hardware, I enjoy building things that work well and solve real problems.
+🎓 Master's student in System Design Engineering @ University of Waterloo 🌟 Building intelligent systems with LLMs, RAG, and Full-Stack web technologies

 ---